Nitin0077/my-portfolio/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Angular Portfolio

+A modern, responsive personal portfolio built with **Angular**.
+It showcases projects, skills, and an About page—perfect for developers looking to present their work in a clean and interactive way.

+## Features
+- Responsive Angular + Material Design UI
+- Project table with search, sort, and pagination
+- Popup form to add new projects on the fly
+- Integrated Highcharts visualizations
+- About page highlighting skills and contact links